GilDev/IntelliCasier/README.md

 This project uses a standard school locker with two 8*8 holes grids.
 5 mm LEDs fits beautifully in those holes, small tactile switches too, a LCD display can be added in the name's tag space, thus a boring locker can be easily transformed into a multi-game arcade cabinet.
 Enjoy! (menus only in French for now)

 *First prototype:*
 ![First prototype](assets/photos/FirstPrototype.jpg)

 This project is licensed under the terms of the MIT license.
-Check [`LICENSE.md`](LICENSE.md) for more informations.
+Check [`LICENSE.txt`](LICENSE.txt) for more informations.

 Features